NatronGitHub/Natron/INSTALL_LINUX.md

 Some debug options are available for developers of Natron and you can see them in the global.pri file.
 To enable an option just add CONFIG+=<option> in the qmake call.

+### OpenColorIO configs
+Note that if you want Natron to find the OpenColorIO config files you will need to place them in the appropriate location.
+In the repository they are located under Gui/Resources/OpenColorIO-Configs
+You must copy them to a directory named ../share/OpenColorIO-Configs relative to Natron's binary.